amazon-archives/amazon-ecs-interstella-workshop/workshop4/readme.md

-# Interstella 8888: Monolith to Microservices with Amazon ECS
+# Interstella 8888: Advanced Microservice Operations

 ## Overview:
-Welcome to the 4th part of the Interstella workshop series!
+Welcome to the 4th part of the [Interstella workshop series](http://www.interstella.trade)!
 If you've missed the previous workshops and would like to participate, you can visit www.interstella.trade for links to previous instructions.
 If you have already walked through the previous labs, we appreciate your continued interest in making Interstella a successful venture and congratulations on making it this far.

 To refresh your memory, over the last 3 workhops you have helped Interstella [adopt containers](https://www.trade.interstella/workshop1), modernize its infratructure by converting its legacy [monolithic application into one composed of microservices](http://www.trade.interstella/workshop2), [implemented a CI/CD process](http://www.trade.interstella/workshop3) to help with container lifecycle management and increase deployment agility and flexibility.
-In this final workshop, we're going to put your hardwork to test and see if the new architecture is ready for production and enable monitoring and error tracing to reduce your operational overhead.
+In this final workshop, we're going to put your hard work to test and see if the new architecture is ready for production by enabling monitoring and error tracing to reduce your operational overhead.

 This workshop will walk you through deploying a highly available ECS cluster behind an application load balancer, load test it with [Gatling](https://gatling.io/) and perform error tracing and debugging with [AWS X-Ray](https://aws.amazon.com/xray/).